catnug/gulp-esbuild-boilerplate/README.md

 npm run gulp:dev
 ```

-when you want to use this boilder plate for your development, you should flow the instruction decribed in [gulp-inject](https://github.com/klei/gulp-inject), when injecting `<script>` and `<link>` element in your .pug files.
+when you want to use this boilder plate for your development, you should follow the instruction decribed in [gulp-inject](https://github.com/klei/gulp-inject), when injecting `<script>` and `<link>` element in your .pug files.

 ## Output
-As an output of this flow, you get in these, in `public` folder mentioned below :
+As an output of this flow, you get these, in `public` folder, mentioned below :

 - a fat bundled (as IIFE), minified, transformed according to `.browserslistrc`, hash-named **.js file**
 - a fat bundled, minified, transformed according to `.browserslistrc`, autoprefixed **.css file**